President Obama: Democrats Lost Over 1,000 Seats During His Presidency

 It is true that President Obama now enjoys around 55 percent approval rating from Gallup while Trump remains one of the least-liked people to ever win the office, at least for as long as polling data has tracked that particular metric.

-Even with the Donald taking office in less than three weeks, many of the close to 66 million Americans, who voted against him are unsure as to whether he is up for the responsibilities the White House entails.
+Even with The Donald taking office in less than three weeks, many of the close to 66 million Americans who voted against him are unsure as to whether he is up for the responsibilities the White House entails.

 But regardless of how you feel about either man, the losses that Democrats have suffered since President Obama took office are staggering and undeniable.